vncntprvst/wanglab-datajoint-pipeline/docs/source/How To.rst

 Here, we will cover how to insert the data through our python provided GUIs.
 The GUIs will automatically login to the database using the credentials you provided in the ``dj_local_conf.json`` file.

-To launch the GUIs, you will need to activate the ``sabatini-datajoint`` environment and run the following command:
+To launch the GUIs, you will need to activate the ``wanglab-datajoint`` environment and run the following command:

 .. code-block:: bash